orstavik/JoiEvents/docs/1e_nativeEventCascades/5_WhatIs_focus-events.md

 1. The demo mirrors and exposes the behavior of `HTMLElement.focus()`, `HTMLElement.blur()`, and `document.activeElement`.
    * The behavior of `document.activeElement` cannot fully be exposed, as it controls pseudo classes a.o., so a naive `document.myActiveElement` property that resemble the `activeElement` property behavior is set up.
 2. Then we turn off the triggers(default action) of focus events for mousedown and keypress.
 3. Then we add a focus event controller function that listens for *two* events, `mousedown` and `keydown`.
 It then checks the value of these triggering events and decides to call `.blur()` and `.focus()` respectively.

-The FocusController is very naive, and implements only a fraction of the functionality for `keydown`.
-For example, `tabindex` is not supported, nor is the ability to focus on the addressbar and other browser buttons represented, devtools behaves strangely, and in essence all elements can be given focus.
+The FocusController is very naive.
+It only supports input, textarea, select, a, and body elements.
+It does not support `tabindex`.
+It does not support focus on the addressbar and other browser buttons.
+Devtools peculiarities are not handled at all.
+But, in order to remain readable, these and other functions of the FocusController are cut off at this point.

 ```html
 <style>